Why is this apostolate called Second Exodus?

 During the 1990s, at one of the annual meetings of the Fellowship of Catholic Scholars, I saw Karl Keating.
 He asked me what I was doing at the time, and I told him I was working on a book called A Path to Glory.
 He asked why that name, and I explained in terms of Thomas Gray’s Elegy.
 The path to Rabbi Yeshua leads to glory.
 Karl replied that it would not be a good title.
 He said the job of a book title is to arouse the browsing bookstore visitor’s curiosity enough that he will pull it from its place on the shelf and take a closer look.
 A Path to Glory, Karl believed, would not do it.

 I retreated to my hotel room to think about it.
 Then I called up Deacon Frank Earley, my first mentor in the Faith, who was also at the conference.
 I told him what Karl had said and asked his opinion.
 He replied, “This is extraordinary!
 As I picked up the phone I saw before my eyes a cloud with “Second Exodus” written on it.
 At that moment I had no idea what it meant.
 But your question leads me to believe it’s the name God wants for your book.”

-The Second Exodus is Rabbi Yeshua, the Lamb of God, Jn 1:29, 36, who spiritually saved us by the one single sacrifice of his Body and Blood.
-Each time the sacrifice of the Lamb of God is re-presented we personally participate, and are saved Lk 23:43 because love is stronger than death.
+In brief, the Second Exodus is Rabbi Yeshua, the Lamb of God, Jn 1:29, 36, who spiritually saved us by the one single sacrifice of his Body and Blood.
+Each time the sacrifice of the Lamb of God is re-presented (zakhor) we personally participate, and are saved Lk 23:43 because love is stronger than death.